-In February 2017, we entered into a lease agreement for ATOM, consisting of approximately 90,580 square feet of office, lab and cellular therapy manufacturing space in Thousand Oaks, California.
-The initial 15-year term of this lease commenced in February 2018, upon the substantial completion of landlord's work as defined under the agreement.
-The contractual obligations during the initial term are \$16.4 million in aggregate.
+In February 2017, we entered into a lease agreement for approximately 90,580 square feet of office, lab and cellular therapy manufacturing space in Thousand Oaks, California.
+The initial 15-year term of this lease commenced in February 2018, and the contractual obligations during the initial term are \$16.4 million in aggregate.
 We have the option to extend this lease for two additional periods of ten and nine years, respectively, after the initial term.
 In connection with this lease, we were required to issue a letter of credit in the amount of \$1.2 million to the landlord, which is recorded as long-term restricted cash in our condensed consolidated balance sheet.